naorwaiss/Ai_gps_ros2/README.md

      move to elers
      change to little camera and not to the night one - or mabt the night one is more impresive??? -> need to check it

+4) ,ake first version for the scv
+5) make some matlab file to vislualize the data from the x,y,z data - > this be easy and fun
+6) finish the partog get the data
+7) start the part of the tourch -> need to take advise from talhaim
+8) find way to save all the data at proper way